To New Depths

 For all the Firestarters I recommend the ebook.
 You will have the entire program of well over a thousand of these introductions with you on your phone or tablet.
 Check the menu options at the site for more information.

-This is the first of three parts of the Torah Portion Vayhi (And He Lived).
+This is the first of three parts of the Torah Portion Ki Tissa (Take a Census)

 Conservative and Reform Jewish congregations read only this part this year,